Why Does My Car Battery Keep Dying?

 How Can I Tell If My Battery is Dying?

 If you have a hard time starting your car, it might be because your battery isn't holding a charge any longer.
-In order for the engine to get enough energy from the battery, you can expect that you'll need to turn your key faster and hold it in place for several seconds so the starter has enough power to work.
+In order for the engine to get enough energy from the battery, you'll need to turn your key faster and hold it in place for several seconds so the starter has enough power to work or get a jump from another vehicle.

 Lights Are Dim